carbonengine/audio/README.md

 The most commonly used flavor of CarbonAudio during development is the Internal one.

 ## Testing
-CarbonAudio is currently only tested through its python package located at `python/audio2/test`.
+CarbonAudio is currently tested through the python package located at `tests/python/audiotests`.

 ### Running CarbonAudio tests
 You can run CarbonAudio tests using ctest.
 In Visual Studio you can do this by first building and installing the project and then choosing `Test->Run CTests for CarbonAudio` from the top toolbar.
 This will copy all the binaries needed to the installation directory and run all Python tests through EVE's Exefile.exe binary.

-IMPORTANT: You must run Cmake install every time you make a change to the python tests before running the tests!

 ### Updating the Wwise Test Project
 This repository includes a Wwise project specifically meant to be used for testing CarbonAudio found in the `Wwise` directory.
 This project acts as a helpful way to test specific Wwise capabilities in CarbonAudio.

-The Wwise project outputs its SoundBanks into the directory `python/audio2/test/soundbanks` which is the same directory the CarbonAudio tests look for SoundBanks in.
+The Wwise project outputs its SoundBanks into the directory `tests/python/audiotests/test/soundbanks` which is the same directory the CarbonAudio tests look for SoundBanks in.
 In addition to this, the tests depend on a file named `AudioMetadata.json` which provides metadata that is required for CarbonAudio's sound prioritization system to function.